 9. Slowly pull the lever away from the chassis to remove the controller from the bay.
 Use two hands when releasing the controller levers.
-Figure 85 shows the controller sliding from the storage subsystem chassis.
+Figure 71 shows the controller sliding from the storage subsystem chassis.

-Figure 85.
-Removing a controller from the DS4700
+Figure 71.
+Removing a controller from the DS4200 Express

-- 10. If the new controller does not have the cache battery backup unit already installed, follow the instructions in "Replacing a battery unit" on page 137 to remove the cache backup battery from the existing controller unit and insert it into the new controller CRU. - 11.
-Install the new controller. - a.
+- 10. If the new controller does not have the cache battery backup unit already installed, follow the instructions in "Replacing a battery unit" on page 128 to remove the cache backup battery from the existing controller unit and insert it into the new controller CRU. - 11.
+Install the new controller by completing the following steps: - a.
 Slide one controller into the empty slot in the storage subsystem.
-Be sure that the lever is pulled straight out as you slide the controller in, as shown in Figure 86 on page 119.
+Be sure that the lever is pulled straight out as you slide the controller in, as shown in Figure 72 on page 109.

-Figure 86.
+Figure 72.
 Installing a controller

 - b.
 As you slide the controller into the empty slot, make sure the guide pins on the side of the controller fit into the notches.
 After the guide pins fit into the notches and the controller fits snugly into the bay, push the lever downward or upward 90°, depending on whether the controller is inserted in the A or B controller bay to fully latch it into place.
 Do not force fit.
-The controller is designed to prevent it from being inserted into the chassis incorrectly. - Attention: Make sure that the levers lock into place in the storage subsystem chassis. - c.
-Repeat step a and step b to replace the second controller. - 12.
+The controller is designed to prevent it from being inserted into the chassis incorrectly. - Attention: Make sure that the levers lock into place in the storage subsystem chassis. - Repeat step 11a on page 108 and step 11b to replace the second controller. - 12.
 Wait up to 5 minutes for the DS4000 Storage Manager client software to recognize the new controller. - Complete any remaining Recovery Guru procedures for controller replacement, if needed. - 14.
 Check the LEDs on the new controller to verify that the controller is fully operational. - 15.
 Remove the antistatic protection. - 16.
-Use the DS4000 Storage Manager client Subsystem Management Window to check the status of all components in the storage subsystem. - If the new controller is online and the DS4000 Storage Manager client Subsystem Management Window indicates normal operation, go to step 19 on page 120. - If the new controller is online and the DS4000 Storage Manager client Subsystem Management Window indicates a problem status, go to "Troubleshooting the storage subsystem" on page 97. - If the new controller is offline, go to step 17. - 17.
+Use the DS4000 Storage Manager client Subsystem Management window to check the status of all components in the storage subsystem. - If the new controller is online and the DS4000 Storage Manager client Subsystem Management window indicates normal operation, go to step 19 on page 110. - If the new controller is online and the DS4000 Storage Manager client Subsystem Management window indicates a problem status, go to "Troubleshooting the storage subsystem" on page 87. - · If the new controller is offline, go to step 17. - 17.
 If the newly inserted controller is in an offline state, see the DS4000 Storage Manager client online help for instructions on bringing the controller online.

-- If necessary, open the DS4000 Storage Manager Subsystem Management window and place the controller on-line; select the off-line controller and click Advanced ► Recovery ► Place controller online. - 18.
-Verify the state of the LEDs on the newly inserted controller.
-See "Controller LEDs" on page 100.
+If necessary, open the DS4000 Storage Manager Subsystem Management window and place the controller on-line; select the off-line controller and click Advanced ► Recovery ► Place controller online.

+- 18. Verify the state of the LEDs on the newly inserted controller.
+See "Controller LEDs" on page 91.
 You can also use the DS4000 Storage Manager client Subsystem Management window to identify any new faults.
-Do any storage subsystems have a fault (Needs Attention) status? - Yes Select the Recovery Guru toolbar button in the Subsystem Management Window, and complete the recovery procedure.
+Do any storage subsystems have a fault (Needs Attention) status? - Yes Select the Recovery Guru toolbar button in the Subsystem Management window, and complete the recovery procedure.
 If the problem persists, contact your IBM service representative. - No Go to step 19. - 19.
+If you also replace the controller cache battery backup unit, reset the battery age in the DS4200 Express Subsystem Management window.
+Refer to the online help for instructions on how to reset the battery age, if required. - 20.
 Use the DS4000 Storage Manager client software to print a new storage subsystem profile.

-Working with hot-swap hard disk drives
+Working with hot-swap EV-DDMs